Napo1985/PlaySpot/user-service/README.md

-# User Service for PlaySpot
+# Full User Service for PlaySpot